phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 So [Travis CI](https://travis-ci.org/) crossed my mind.
 What if I just push changes to `master` and let CI generate and deploy for me.
 Would be nice.
 And there is also [prose.io](http://prose.io/) to make writing Markdown fancy.

-I tried with my own and I couldn't custom Travis for my needs.
+I tried with my own and I couldn't customize Travis for my needs.
 So I came across this [post](http://darvin.github.io/blog/2013/01/13/Prose_Octopress_TravisIO/) from Sergey Klimov.
 This saved my day.
 I would like to break things down here a bit.
 Several things are needed for this ritual to work.

 ### Generating encrypted SSH key for Travis